 About Josh Moller‑Mara

 Hey, I’m Josh Mōller-Mara.
-I’m an limnn\lim_{n\to\infty}nth year PhD candidate studying Neural Science at NYU, currently living in San Francisco.
-Before that, I was a triple-major in Computer Science, Cognitive Science, and Statistics at UC Berkeley.
+I recently graduated with a PhD in Neural Science from NYU.
+Before that, I graduated with a BA from UC Berkeley with a triple-major in Computer Science, Cognitive Science, and Statistics.

 Josh Moller-Mara smiling with the Golden Gate Bridge in the background